Now that you’ve built your dashboard, you can begin to share it. Before you hit “send”, take a moment to consider how to optimize the impact:

 - You may need a dedicated computer or a wireless connection through Google Chromecast, Apple TV or similar technology.

-- You will want to know the television’s resolution as this will determine if you need to make any adjustments to your dashboard design to be more clear and readable.
+- You will want to know the television’s resolution, as this will determine if you need to make any adjustments to your dashboard design to be clear and readable.

-Be prepared to test and troubleshoot these connections and displays before you officially launch the distribution.
+Be prepared to test and troubleshoot these connections and displays before you officially put the dashboard on TVs.